Guide to agile retrospectives for continuous improvement

 Agile retrospectives (also called scrum or sprint retrospectives) are closely tied to scrum methodology.
 Retrospective meetings originated as one of the official scrum ceremonies.
 In scrum, agile retrospectives include the entire scrum team (comprised of a scrum master, product owner, and developers) and often product managers as well.

 Regardless of your chosen agile methodology, most agile teams approach retrospective meetings in a similar way.
-The details will vary but the purpose is the same — to reflect on past work and potential improvements.
+The details will vary but the purpose of the agile retrospective is the same — to reflect on past work and potential improvements.
 This guide will primarily focus on agile retrospectives through the lens of scrum, but any team can apply these practices to retrospective meetings.

-Use the following links to jump ahead to a specific section:
+Use the following links to jump ahead to a specific section of the retrospectives guide:

 Why are agile retrospectives important?